SJC-COM205-Fall2019/git-intro-hello-world-kmcmahon4/readme.md

-Hello World!
+####Hello World!

-Today is Thursday.
+The day is Thursday.

+This is an edited version of the original readme :)